pethersonmoreno/old-repositories-projects/README.md

     });
   });
 };
+// Configure the number of retries that is tried waiting 500 ms between each trying changing this value 20 window.defaultRetriesToPreparePageToReadCard = 20;
 // Configure the font-size you want apply changing this value 1.8em window.fontSizeAkRendererDocument = "1.8em";
 // Configure the font-size you want apply changing this value 18px